sphinx-labs/sphinx/specs/sphinx-module-proxy.md

 * `string uri`: The IPFS URI of the deployment.
 This contains information such as the Solidity compiler inputs, which allows the executor to verify the user's smart contracts on Etherscan.
 This can be an empty string if there is only a single leaf on the current network (the `APPROVE` leaf).
 * `bool arbitraryChain`: If this is `true`, the Merkle root can be executed on any chain without the explicit permission of the Gnosis Safe owners.
 This is useful if the owners want their system to be permissionlessly deployed on new chains.
 By default, this is disabled, which means that the Gnosis Safe owners must explicitly approve the deployment on individual chains.

+### `EXECUTE` Leaf Data

-The `data` field of an `EXECUTE` leaf primary contains data to forward to the Gnosis Safe.
+The `data` field of an `EXECUTE` leaf primarily contains data to forward to the Gnosis Safe.
 It consists of the following fields, which are ABI encoded:
 * `address to`: The target address of the transaction.
 This is _not_ the address of the Gnosis Safe.
 * `uint256 value`: The amount of native gas token to transfer from the Gnosis Safe to the target address.
 This value is not transferred from the `SphinxModuleProxy`.
 * `uint256 gas`: The amount of gas that's included in the call from the `SphinxModuleProxy` to the Gnosis Safe.
 * `bytes txData`: The transaction's data.
 * `Enum.Operation operation`: The type of transaction to execute in the Gnosis Safe, i.e. `Call` or `DelegateCall`.
-* <span id="requireSuccess">`bool requireSuccess`: If this is `true` and the transaction in the Gnosis Safe fails, the deployment be marked as "failed" and will end immediately.
-If this is `false`, the deployment will continue regardless of whether the transaction fails.</span>
+* `bool requireSuccess`: If this is `true` and the transaction in the Gnosis Safe fails, the deployment be marked as "failed" and will end immediately.
+If this is `false`, the deployment will continue regardless of whether the transaction fails.

 ## Deployment Process